 The dinner jacket first appeared following the Crimean War.
 British soldiers, stationed in Turkey from 1853 to 1856, began to smoke local tobacco, taking it back to England with them on their return.
 The idea of smoking in groups after dinner then spread in England among the aristocratic class.
-Before entering the smoking room, men would put on short oriental-inspired jackets made of velvet, cashmere or wool.
+Before entering the smoking room, men would put on short oriental-inspired jackets made of cotton fabric with a complex weave, it is composed of a simp More, cashmere or continuous growth fiber of animal origin (alpaca, camel, Kas More.
 The thick jacket protected the smoker’s clothes from the smell of tobacco and the ashes.
 This is where the term smoking jacket originated.

 From smoking rooms to social dinners under Edward VII